 Although fractures and broken bones are distinctly different from a medical point of view, from a legal standpoint they both come under the purview of personal injury law and can be claimed as such.
 The procedure for claiming compensation for a fractured bone or a broken bone is the same.
 The only difference lies in the amount of compensation you may be entitled to.

 Having a specialist solicitor on your side might improve your chances of winning your claim and being paid the right amount of compensation for your injuries.
 Using their experience and legal training, our solicitors will make sure everything is processed correctly if you’re taken on as a client.

 During the claims process, you won’t need to deal with the defendant or their insurance company.
 Instead, your solicitor will answer any questions on your behalf.
 If objections regarding liability or your injuries are raised, extra evidence will be supplied to try and counter them.

 As the claim progresses, you’ll receive regular updates and will be able to ask any questions you think of.
 No settlement offer will be accepted until it’s been reviewed with you to ensure it is a fair amount.

-If you’d like to start the ball rolling and begin your claim, call our accident claim advice line on 0800 6524 881 today.
-Remember, any fractured and broken bone compensation claim that’s taken on will be processed by a No Win, No Fee solicitor.
+If you’d like to start the broken bone claims process, call our accident claim advice line on 0800 6524 881 today.
+Remember, any fractured/broken bone compensation claim that’s taken on will be processed by a No Win No Fee solicitor.